David Patrikarakos: War correspondent

-Patrikarakos began his career as a war correspondent by reporting on war in the Democratic Republic of Congo and has also reported on the Peshmerga’s fight against ISIS in Northern Iraq.
+Patrikarakos began his career as a war correspondent by reporting on war in the Democratic Republic of Congo and has also reported on the Peshmerga's fight against ISIS in Northern Iraq.

-He has covered the war in Ukraine since its beginnings in 2014, and was the first western journalist in the occupied city of Sloviansk, on 12 April 2014, which signalled the beginning of Russia’s military invasion of eastern Ukraine.
+He has covered the war in Ukraine since its beginnings in 2014, and was the first western journalist in the occupied city of Sloviansk, on 12 April 2014, which signalled the beginning of Russia's military invasion of eastern Ukraine.

-In February 2022 just before Russia’s full-scale invasion of Ukraine, the Wall Street Journal selected War in 140 Characters as one of the “7 Books That Explain Why Russia Wants Ukraine.”
+In February 2022 just before Russia's full-scale invasion of Ukraine, the Wall Street Journal selected War in 140 Characters as one of the "7 Books That Explain Why Russia Wants Ukraine."
 Since then, Patrikarakos has visited all three fronts of the war in the south and east.
 He embedded with Ukrainian special Forces during the Battle of Bakhmut, where he reported from the battle while on crutches and wearing an ankle brace following a foot injury.

 In June 2023, while embedded with a drone unit, a video tweet thread of Patrikarakos running through the eastern front lines under heavy shelling went viral on Twitter.

 Journalist

-Patrikarakos started writing on foreign affairs, primarily on Iran, before branching out to cover the Middle East and post-Soviet states more generally, specialising in disinformation and then conflict.

-He has been a Contributing Editor at the Daily Beast and Contributing Writer at Politico Europe.
+Patrikarakos has been a Contributing Editor at the Daily Beast and Contributing Writer at Politico Europe.

 He is a recipient of the Washington DC based Transatlantic Leadership Network "Freedom of the Media" Gold Medal award for Investigative Reporting awarded to a foreign news organization or individual.

-Podcast

-Patrikarakos is the host of Apocalypse Now, the Daily Mail’s weekly global news podcast.
-In April 2025, it was shortlisted for Best News or Current Affairs programme at the Radio Academy Awards.